Occupations in demand are marked with this symbol .

 For more information about pre-apprenticeships, see our Pre-Apprenticeships page.

 The courses shown on the Victorian Skills Gateway website are either regulated qualifications under the Australian Qualifications Framework (AQF), or short training programs made up of units of competency from regulated qualifications.

 The fees charged for this course may vary as training providers are free to set their own fees.

-The fee range shown is based on:
+The fee range shown is indicative only.
+It is based on:

 To find government-subsidised training, look for a course location marked with this symbol